ni/nidaqmx-python/README.rst

 **nidaqmx** that you are using.
 For example, if you are using version 1.0.0, check out the
 `examples directory in the 1.0.0 tag <https://github.com/ni/nidaqmx-python/tree/1.0.0/examples>`_.
-Newer examples may demonstate features that are not available in older versions of **nidaqmx**.
+Newer examples may demonstrate features that are not available in older versions of **nidaqmx**.

 Key Concepts in NI-DAQmx